CS636 Thinking about Layers

 be pushed down to the DAO layer from the logic layer.
 However,

 the DAO code should make no business decisions.
 The facts from the

 data should presented by the DAO to the BL, and the BL should be

 completely in charge of specifying changes to the database.

-that the service layer has no fields holding domain data across
+service layer code (and DAO code) has no fields holding domain data

-multiple service layer calls.
-The presentation layer is allowed
+across multiple service layer calls.
+The presentation layer is

-to hold domain data across multiple service calls (it's user-private).
+allowed to hold domain data across multiple service calls (it's

 - Many domain objects represent (as "scratch copies") entity instances

 in the database, or data on the way to the database, and should have a